2016 Drug Lists

-If you bought your own insurance, use these drug lists:
+If you're buying your own insurance, use these drug lists:

 If you get your insurance through an employer, union or other group, use these drug lists:

 Not sure what group plan you have or which drug list to use?
 Don't see yours listed here?
-Call the Customer Service number on the back of your Blues ID card and we'll help.
+Call the Customer Service number on the back of your Blue Cross ID card and we'll help.